 The underemployment of immigrants costs Canada as much as $12.7 billion CAD annually, according to the Conference Board of Canada.
 Since 2005, thanks to the generous support of the government and the private sector, including individual donors, Windmill has helped more than 4,000 skilled immigrants and refugees restart their careers in Canada.

-Windmill clients double or triple their income, on average, by the time their loan is repaid.
+Windmill clients double or triple their income, on average, by the time they repay their loan.
 The repayment rate for Windmill loans is 97.5 percent.

 For more information about microloans, visit the Windmill Microlending website.